Four mountain towns deliver the best of winter.

 Taking the 2.7-mile ride on the Peak 2 Peak Gondola, the highest lift of its kind in the world, is a good way to understand why skiers from across the globe make the pilgrimage to Whistler Blackcomb, 80 miles north of Vancouver, B.C.
-Through picture windows a tableau of coastal rain forest, volcanic peaks, and the white ribbons of 200 ski runs unfurls below.
-Welcome to the continent’s largest ski area.
+Through picture windows a tableau of coastal rain forest, volcanic peaks, and the white ribbons of more than 200 ski runs unfurls below.
+Welcome to one of the continent’s largest ski area.

 The riverside respite: BEND, OREGON

 Known for its exceptional access to the outdoors, this microbrew capital is very much a destination in its own right.
 Home to taverns with crackling fireplaces and plenty of good restaurants, Bend offers enough to do that visitors can take their snow in doses large or small.
 Just 22 miles away, Mount Bachelor boasts one of the country's longest ski seasons, and its many trails get an average 462 inches of powder annually.
 To reach Elk Lake Resort, a forest lodge facing a string of cabins, guests travel 12 miles of unplowed scenic byway in burly trucks fitted with caterpillar treads, then warm up with hot chocolate.

 But walks in downtown Bend by the banks of Mirror Pond and the Deschutes River are just as rewarding, as is the view of the Cascades through the windows of the Row, where the Kimcheese Steak—a Philly cheesesteak with homemade kimchee—and black ale pair well.